-- (1) Founding of WEC.
+(1) Founding of WEC.
 In 1971, Johnny Warren, Mrs. Nelson's father cofounded (with another family) a company providing gas compression equipment for the oil and gas industry.
 In 1975, Mr. Warren and his brother-in-law bought the other family's interest in that business.
 In 1985, Mr. Warren purchased the assets of a Caterpillar dealership.
 In 1990, Warren Equipment Co.
-(WEC) was organized as a Delaware corporation that served as a holding company owning 100% of six subsidiaries with operating businesses (including one business that the Tax Court analyzed as a subsidiary of WEC even though it was actually wholly owned by one of the other subsidiaries, making it an indirect, or third-tier, subsidiary of WEC), a seventh subsidiary that provided administrative services to the businesses, and an eighth subsidiary that owned the real estate on which the various businesses operated.
+(WEC) was organized as a Delaware corporation that served as a holding company owning 100% of six subsidiaries with operating businesses (including one business that the Tax Court analyzed as a subsidiary of WEC even though it was actually wholly owned by one of the other subsidiary that provided administrative services to the businesses, and an eighth subsidiary that owned the real estate on which the various businesses operated.
 The businesses were successful and acquired other related businesses.
-Mr. Warren died in 1999, and by 2008 WEC was owned primarily by his four children (including his daughter, Mrs. Nelson). - (2) Creation of FLP.
+Mr. Warren died in 1999, and by 2008 WEC was owned primarily by his four children (including his daughter, Mrs. Nelson).

+(2) Creation of FLP.
 Mrs. Nelson transferred her shares, representing about 27% of the common stock of WEC, to an FLP on October 1, 2008.
 As the Tax Court described it, the FLP "was formed as part of a tax planning strategy to (1) consolidate and protect assets, (2) establish a mechanism to make gifts without fractionalizing interests, and (3) ensure that WEC remained in business and under the control of the Warren family."
 Mrs. Nelson's WEC stock comprised 99% of the value of the FLP's assets.